 Except of course for the saving in time – which is the most valuable commodity of all.

 Impose a code of conduct on staff members and rules regarding email transmissions, Facebook status updates and especially Twitter use which can be extremely damaging to your company in very short order.

 It’s worth spending the time to get this sorted out upfront rather than trying to implement damage limitation at a later date.

 9. Backup, Backup, Backup

-Yes my favourite hobby horse is back!.
+Yes, my favourite hobby horse is back!.
 Be responsible for your data and make sure your backups actually work.
-Prove to yourself that your disaster recovery routine allows you to recover from a disaster.
+Prove to yourself that your disaster recovery routine allows you to recover from a catastrophe.

 10. Know When To Pull The Plug